awsdocs/amazon-glacier-developer-guide/doc_source/api-SetDataRetrievalPolicy.md

 ## Description<a name="api-SetDataRetrievalPolicy-description"></a>

-This operation sets and then enacts a data retrieval policy in the region specified in the `PUT` request\.
-You can set one policy per region for an AWS account\.
+This operation sets and then enacts a data retrieval policy in the AWS Region specified in the `PUT` request\.
+You can set one policy per AWS Region for an AWS account\.
 The policy is enacted within a few minutes of a successful `PUT` operation\.

  The set policy operation does not affect retrieval jobs that were in progress before the policy was enacted\.
 For more information about data retrieval policies, see [Amazon S3 Glacier Data Retrieval Policies](data-retrieval-policy.md)\.